gtrqa/hcaptcha-unity/README.md

 **"Site Key not configured"**
 - Set your site key in HCaptchaManager Inspector

-**Gradle build fails**
+**Gradle build fails with "keepUnitySymbols.gradle does not exist"**
-- Custom templates are auto-configured, but if issues persist:
-  - `Edit → Project Settings → Player → Publishing Settings`
-  - Enable both Custom Gradle Templates
+- Enable Custom Gradle Templates in Player Settings (see setup above)

-**AAR not found**
-- Re-import package ensuring "Include dependencies" is checked
+**"D8: java.lang.NullPointerException" or class version errors**
+- Unity 2022.3: AAR needs Java 11 rebuild (see compatibility section above)
+- Unity 6+: Should work without issues

+**"compileSdkVersion is not specified"**
+- Ensure Custom Main Gradle Template is enabled
+- Package auto-configures it - if overridden, re-import package

 ## 📖 API Reference